 Heart disease is the leading cause of death in both men and women in the United States.
-While this statistic might be frightening, it should be reassuring to know that heart disease is not inevitable and prevention is possible through diet and lifestyle shifts.
+While this statistic might be frightening, it should be reassuring to know that heart disease is not inevitable and you can reduce your risk through diet and lifestyle shifts.

 Research shows that following the Mediterranean diet is one of the best diets for cardiovascular health and individuals following a Mediterranean diet have a lower risk of coronary heart disease, strokes and total cardiovascular disease.

-In honor of national heart month this February, we are sharing below our five tips for living a heart healthy life on the Mediterranean diet.
+In honor of National Heart Month this February, we are sharing our five tips for living a heart healthy life on the Mediterranean diet.

 - Take Your Diet to the Mediterranean

 - Prioritize Sleep